PCOS (Polycystic Ovarian Syndrome): Myths, Facts and Natural Treatment

 Source: Gynecol Endocrinol, 2012 Jun; 28(6):440-2.

-Diet: Researchers found that many women with polycystic ovary syndrome are not maintaining the healthy diet and sufficient physical exercise that optimise symptom management.
+Researchers found that many women with polycystic ovary syndrome are not maintaining a healthy diet and sufficient physical exercise to manage their symptoms.

 Source: Eur J Clin Nutr, 2011 June 1.

 A low GI index pulse-based diet with aerobic exercise 5x/week improved insulin response, diastolic BP, TG, LDL, TC, HDL significantly when compared to the Therapeutic Lifestyle Changes (TLC) diet.